comradecid/weather_app/README.md

 I would probably incorporate images for each of the popular destinations that would be visually engaging, create that sense of desire to get away.
 I was able to utilize Vue.js to create the dynamic data being called from the API with a very small amount of code.
-I used a Bootstrap 4 starter that I use to rapid prototype and build the basic layout and responsiveness.
+I also used a Bootstrap 4 starter that I use often to rapidly prototype a responsive layout such as this.

 With more time I would definitely revisit the weather icons, maybe get them animated and refine the text a bit, add conditions to render icons based on weather as well. more but all in all I think I'm satisfied with what I came up with in a short amount of time, especially digging